Mohammedzeheer/MernPractise-/Notes/ds2.md

   - Easy to understand and impelement
 	- it does not require additional space
 	- it is stable
-- _Dis_
+- _Di
   - quadratic time complexity
-  - inefficient for large data set
+  - inefficient for large data sets_
 --------------------------------------------------------------------------------------------------

 _Insertion Sort_ - it work by dividing the input into sorted and unsorted portion,